 I love the Pacific Northwest.
 I was not born here – I picked Oregon as the place I wanted to live while I was still in high school in Connecticut.
-After finishing college at UConn, I picked Portland off the map as my starting – “we’ll see how it goes since I’ve never been west of the Mississippi… I have no job waiting… and I don’t know anyone living there” – place because it’s where the I-84 freeway (then I-80N) ends.
-I left home for the first time (I had commuted to college from my parents house) to drive across the entire U.S. – 3000 miles of first-time adventures!
+After finishing college at UConn, I picked Portland off the map as my starting place because it’s where the I-84 freeway (then I-80N) ends.
+I left home for the first time (I had commuted to college from my parents house) to drive across the entire U.S. – 3000 miles of first-time adventures.
+I told my parents: “we’ll see how it goes since I’ve never been west of the Mississippi… I have no job waiting… and I don’t know anyone living there”!

-As I drove into the Portland for the first time, my soul knew it had come home – even though I had never been here.
+As I drove into the Portland, OR for the first time, my soul knew it had come home – even though I had never been here.
 It is “my place” – the geography where I feel most “at home”.
-Nature at her finest – from beautiful scenery, wonderful vistas and hidden treasures to be found around every turn in the trail or bend of the river.
+Nature at her finest – with beautiful scenery, wonderful vistas and hidden treasures to be found around every turn in the trail or bend of the river.